JWC1212/CarND-Behavioral-Cloning-P3-master/writeup_template.md

 My model consists of a normalization layer, five convolution layers, and three fully connected layers.This architecture follows NVIDIA's model(see the paper "End to End Learning for Self-Driving Cars").The first three convolutional layers use 5x5 kernel sizes and followed by 2x2 max pooling kernel size.
 The second two convolutional layers have no max pooling layers just kernel size of 3x3.

-All three fully connected layers have 100, 50, 10 units respectively and each followed by RELU layers to introduce nonlinearity. the data is normalized in the model using a Keras lambda layer (code line 18).
+All three fully connected layers have 100, 50, 10 units respectively and each followed by RELU layers to introduce nonlinearity.
+The data is normalized in the model using a Keras lambda layer (code line 18).

 ####2.
 Attempts to reduce overfitting in the model